 Open Inguinal Hernia Repair

-Dr. Harris narrates an actual open inguinal hernia repair done at our hernia center.Open Bilateral Inguinal Hernia Surgery Video
+Dr. Harris narrates an actual open inguinal hernia repair done at our hernia center.No Mesh Inguinal Hernia Repair

 In the video below, Dr. Harris narrates an open bilateral inguinal hernia repair done at California Hernia Specialists’ hernia center.
 This patient had prior prostate surgery and thus was not a good candidate for a laparoscopic approach.